 Their son, Isadore, died as a teenager in 1924.
 Anna Davidson died in 1936, after a costly illness.
 Within several years, the family lost its lease and moved to the East End, where H. Z. Davidson married Fannie Goodman of Coraopolis and entered another line of business.
 For a time, he was a gabbai (sexton) at Congregation Oher Chodesh, known at the time as the Roberts Street Shul or the Romanian Shul.
 (The synagogue is now located in Squirrel Hill and called Congregation New Light.)
 Fannie Davidson was president of the American Ladies Aid Society, previously known as the Romanian Ladies Aid Society.

-Minnie Davidson married Arthur Abelson.
+Minnie Davidson married catskills casino.
 Ruth Davidson married Corporal Jack Hirshman.
 Dorothy Davidson married Sam Schusterman.
 Dorothy Davidson Schusterman was the chief of nutrition services at the Cleveland Department of Public Health.